 However, as easy as it can be to find the containers closer to the ports, it also has its downsides.
 The pricing can be higher given the ease of accessibility and lack of transparent deals you can make.
 This gives you little chance to know the reasoning behind the price and added fees.

-The other solution you might then consider would mean you spending hours sending out emails after emails, hoping that someone in your network knows someone who might have containers for sale.
+The other solution you might then consider would mean you spending hours sending out email after email, hoping that someone in your network knows someone who might have containers for sale.

-Step 5: Hire a container surveyor
+Step 6: Hire a container surveyor

 Reaching out to a surveyor is mostly relevant if you want to lease your shipping containers.

 A container surveyor usually conducts inspections, surveys, and examinations of container equipment either before or after a company leases a container to make sure the container is in the desired condition.